Hapoel Katamon Jerusalem F.C.: History

-Not all of Hapoel Jerusalem fans supported this move; some believed that creating Katamon was "betraying" the team.
-A popular slogan among the critics was "love can't be bought for a 1,000 Shekels", a reference to the membership price.
+Not all of Hapoel Jerusalem fans supported this move; popular slogan among the critics was "love can't be bought for a 1,000 Shekels", a reference to the membership price.
 However, the number of spectators at Katamon matches has steadily outnumbered that of Hapoel Jerusalem.

-The club survived for 2 years in this form.
-The first year, the 2007–08 season, was a relative professional success, as the team reached the 7th round of the Israel State Cup, and finished the league second place, just one point shy of advancing to the Liga Artzit.
-In the 2008–09 season the team finished 7th place.
-During this second season, efforts to merge between Hapoel Katamon and Hapoel Jerusalem resumed, but to no success.
-Eventually, it was decided by a vote of member-fans to end the cooperation with Hapoel Mevasseret, and instead establish a new club altogether.
-The advantages of this move were that the new club was untied to the management of Hapoel Mevasseret, was owned and operated by Hapoel Katamon fans alone, and since it was based in Jerusalem, could be supported by the municipality.
+The first year was a relative professional success, as the team reached the 7th round of the Israel State Cup, and finished the league second, just one point short of advancing to the Liga Artzit.
+In the 2008–09 season, the team finished 7th.
+Efforts to merge between Hapoel Katamon and Hapoel Jerusalem resumed, but to no success.
+Eventually, it was decided by a vote of member-fans to end the cooperation with Hapoel Mevasseret, and instead establish a new club, owned and operated by Hapoel Katamon fans and supported by the municipality.
 The main disadvantage was that a newly created team must start out at Liga Gimel, the 5th division.

 The new club, named "Hapoel Katamon Jerusalem", started playing in late September 2009 at the Hebrew University Stadium at Givat Ram, Jerusalem.
-The new management form consists of 3 representatives elected by the fans.
-Amir Gola, a team icon, returned from retirement as a former captain of Hapoel Jerusalem to be captain of the new team.
-Throughout the 2008/2009 season Hapoel Katamon had a steady lead, and it finished first in the league, advancing to Liga Bet.
-The final home-match was played to an estimated crowd of 4,000.

-For the 2009–10 season, the team reinforced with numerous new players, most notably Shai Aharon, who was Hapoel Jerusalem's captain for several years, including the 2008–09 season.
+The new management consisted of 3 representatives elected by the fans.
+Amir Gola, a team icon, returned from retirement to be captain of the new team.
+Hapoel Katamon had a steady lead, and it finished first in the league.
+The final home match was played to an estimated crowd of 4,000.
+For the 2009–10 season, the team reinforced with numerous players, most notably Shay Aharon, who was Hapoel Jerusalem's captain for several years, including the 2008–09 season.

-the Aharon's decision may help cement Katamon's future as "the true Hapoel Jerusalem".

 Throughout the 2009–10 season in Liga Bet, Hapoel Katamon had a steady lead, and it finished first in the league, advancing to Liga Alef.
 At that season, the club had also established a youth branch and some of the youth teams managed to advance a league for their first season.